 of Open Value label akin to the prevailing Horizon labels.
 The new style of

-have a hidden date code MAI6
+by scanning the QR code.
+The labels have a hidden date code MAI6

 which occurs just behind the band of the Queens diadem.
 The labels don't

 carry phosphor bands and don't have die cut perforations.

 A new type of printer was used to produce the Post &

 Go labels at the Stampex exhibition in February 2011.
 This produced the Type